-Methodology - The grounds will be maintained to meet the recreational function in an environmentally sensitive manner.
-It is the responsibility of the Grounds Manager to maintain the Golf Course grounds in accordance with the Integrative Pest Management Plan (IPM).
-This plan describes the activities and materials to be used to control pests (i.e. insects, weeds, and other living organisms requiring control) in a way that minimally impacts the environment.
-The IPM is updated as needed by the Grounds Manager, in consultation with the Lake Manager and the Environmental Review Committee.
-The Grounds Manager will consult with the Lake Manager on any unique situations that may arise outside of routine maintenance that could impact Spring Lake.
-Upon completion of construction of the new Texas State University intramural fields, this protocol will be reviewed for updates.
+Methodology - the grounds will be maintained to meet the recreational function, yet in an environmentally sensitive manner.
+It is the responsibility of the Manager to maintain the grounds in accordance with the Integrative Pest Management Plan (IPM).
+This plan will describe the activities and materials to be used to control pests (i.e. insects, weeds, and other living organisms requiring control) in a way that minimally impacts the environment.
+The IPM updated as needed by the Grounds Manager, in consultation with the Lake Manager and the Environmental Review Committee.
+The Grounds Manager will consult with the Lake Manager on any unique situation that may arise outside of routine maintenance that could impact Spring Lake.